-Since the program started in 1909, LSU has advanced to four Final Finals, won 11 SEC regular season crowns, including 2019 under Will Wade, and took home the SEC Tournament title in 1980.
+Since the program started in 1909, LSU has advanced to four Final Finals, won 11 SEC regular season crowns, including 2019 under head coach Will Wade, and took home the SEC Tournament title in 1980.
 The Tigers have had All-Americans in every decade since the 1930s with some solid NBA players such as Stromile Swift, Brandon Bass, Tyrus Thomas, Glen Davis, Anthony Randolph, Marcus Thornton and Ben Simmons all playing at Pete Maravich Assembly Center since 2000.

 Guard: Chris Jackson (1988-1990)

 Although Jackson only stayed for two seasons in Baton Rouge before being the No. 3 overall pick in the 1990 NBA Draft, he made the most of his time, winning SEC Player of the Year honors and being named a Consensus First-Team All-American as both a freshman and sophomore.

 Jackson set a NCAA record for points by a freshman (965) and points per game by a freshman (30.2 PPG), and he followed that up with 27.8 points per game as a sophomore.
-He was a true scorer and clearly better than any guard who dared try to guard him.
+He was a true scorer and clearly better than any guard who dared try to defend him.

 At 6-foot-5 with advanced game well before his time, Maravich dazzled for LSU basketball and will forever be the ultimate legend of the program.
 The shooting guard is the all-time leading NCAA Division scorer with 3,667 points, an average of 44.2 points per game, and did it WITHOUT A 3-POINT LINE AND SHOT CLOCK.

 For his unbelievable scoring and ball-handling ability, Maravich was a three-time SEC Player of the Year and Consensus First-Team All-American and was the National College Player of the Year in 1969 and 1970.